nv1t/freeElmo/README.md

 MultiOS Client for Elmo Document Camera

+[Elmo](http://www.elmo-germany.de) is a company which sells high res document viewer and other education based equipment like voting systems and similar.

+We are currently only focused on the document camera itself, because we have only access to these.

 (currently is everything based on the L-12, predecessor of the TT-12)

 ## Communication between ImageMate and Elmo